UnconvRS/ThermalDissociation/tcl_scripts/README.md

 #### 1. Parent Directory Path:

 This is the path to the parent directory that contains the restart cases.
-You can set this in the script on the line with `set dir_ref "/path/to/parent/directory"`.
-Replace `/path/to/parent/directory` with your preferred directory path.
+Upon running the script user will be asked to input the parent directory.

 #### 2. Restart Folder String Pattern: